Charite University, Berlin, Germany

 -

-Why do ICU survivors skip their recovery checkups?
+Why do ICU survivors skip crucial checkups? a new study investigates

-Knowledge-focused Recruiting nowThis study aims to understand why patients who have been in intensive care do or don't attend their follow-up appointments at a special recovery clinic.
-Researchers will look at medical records of 2,500 patients to identify factors that influence attendance.
-The goal is to find w…
+Knowledge-focused Recruiting nowThis study aims to find out why some people who have been in the intensive care unit (ICU) do not attend their follow-up appointments.
+Researchers will look at the medical records of 2,500 patients to see who came to their first post-ICU checkup and who didn't.
+The goal is to lea…

 Sponsor: Charite University, Berlin, Germany • Aim: Knowledge-focused